awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-configuring.md

 # Configuring Inventory Collection<a name="sysman-inventory-configuring"></a>

 This section describes how to configure inventory collection on one or more managed instances by using the Systems Manager console\.
-This section also describes how to aggregate inventory data from multiple AWS accounts and regions in a single Amazon S3 bucket by using Systems Manager Resource Data Sync\.
-For an example of how to configure inventory collection by using the AWS CLI, see [Systems Manager Inventory Manager Walkthroughs](sysman-inventory-walk.md)\.
+This section also describes how to aggregate inventory data from multiple AWS accounts and Regions in a single Amazon S3 bucket by using Systems Manager Resource Data Sync\.
+For an example of how to configure inventory collection by using the AWS CLI, see [Systems Manager Inventory Walkthroughs](sysman-inventory-walk.md)\.

 **Before You Begin**
 Before you configure inventory collection, complete the following tasks\.